NeLLi-team/gvclass/ALPHA_TESTING.md

 # Alpha testing the `gvclass-dev` branch

-This branch carries the v2.0 candidate: the capscan/PPV taxonomy update and the new opt-in `--species-tree` feature.
-It is wired to a separate **alpha-test resource bundle** so testers get the updated reference models without waiting for the Zenodo release. `main` is unchanged and still uses the published Zenodo asset.
+This branch carries the v2.0 candidate: the capscan/PPV taxonomy update, a re-curated PPV reference set, a streamlined summary table (see CHANGELOG for the column changes), **IQ-TREE (`Q.pfam+R10+F`, `--fast`) as the default tree builder** (VeryFastTree stays available via `--tree-method fasttree`), and the opt-in `--species-tree` feature.
+It is wired to a separate **alpha-test resource bundle** so testers get the updated reference models without waiting for the Zenodo release.
+`main` is unchanged and still uses the published Zenodo asset.

 ## 1. Get the branch